Vinay-kumar89/banking-app/README.md

 # Banking System API

-This is a simple backend assignment that provides basic banking functionalities such as login, checking account balance, and depositing money.
+This project is a simple backend application that provides basic banking functionalities like login, checking account balance, and depositing money.

-The project is built using Node.js, Express, Sequelize, and PostgreSQL.
+It is built using Node.js, Express, Sequelize, and PostgreSQL.

 ---

 ## Features

 - User login using email and PIN
-- Check account balance
+- Fetch account balance
-- Deposit money (with transaction support)
+- Deposit money into account
-- Swagger API documentation
+- API testing using Swagger
+- Database integration using Sequelize ORM

 ---